ATELIER IEF SPINCEMAILLE

 During these trips Rope writes a journal.
 The journals can be consulted on www.rope.blue/journal.

 Rope is part of a series of works of art that Spincemaille calls social sculptures (bis): disproportionate objects without an autonomous value, which by being temporarily embedded in a social context give both themselves and their surroundings a new charge and meaning.

 In addition to Rope, Atelier Ief Spincemaille also creates hand-woven Ropes of 12 and 6 meters, in different colors and materials.
 These can be used both indoors and outdoors.
 On Rope you can sit, hang and lie.
 Children can play on it (endlessly!) and you can create different shapes and sculptures with it.
 Ropes are simple, movable social spaces: 30 people can sit on a 12-metre rope.
 Give this open design object a fixed place as a seat or lounge, but also let it roam freely in your city, house or organization.
 And... in your imagination.
 Rope’s message is clear: “Do something with me!”

 Technical Assistance: Bout De Beul

-Funded by the Flemish authorities, Werktank (Belgium) and N.O.W.
-Rope was commissioned by N.O.W [New Open Working Process for the Performing Arts] with the support of Extrapole, Fabbrica Europa, Indisciplinarte, Latitudes Contemporaines, Lókal, Mom/El Vivero, Trafó and wpZimmer.
+Funded by the Flemish authorities, atelier Ief Spincemaille and N.O.W.
+The first performance of Rope in Firenze was commissioned by N.O.W [New Open Working Process for the Performing Arts] with the support of Extrapole, Fabbrica Europa, Indisciplinarte, Latitudes Contemporaines, Lókal, Mom/El Vivero, Trafó and wpZimmer.
 Co-funded by the Creative European Program of the European Union.